roopa-ramanujam/iw2018/index.md

 ## Word2Vec analysis

 Word2Vec is a tool that, given a body of text to train on, will build vectors for the words in the text.
 With Word2Vec you can input a word and get the words most similar to that word based off the input body of text alone.
+This analysis was conducted separately on each of the 8 subsets of data described above (FcFa, McFa, etc.) The most similar words to the input words are shown below:

-Results for most similar words for reviews separated by gender of actor:
+Most similar words for actor subsets:

 ![Image of Yaktocat](https://roopa-ramanujam.github.io/iw2018/w2vactor.png)

-Results for most similar words for reviews separated by gender of director:
+Results for most similar words for director subsets:

 ![Image of Yaktocat](https://roopa-ramanujam.github.io/iw2018/w2vdirector.png)